Final Fantasy IV - Ultima

 - New Equipment Screen with DETAILED buffs and stats!!

 - New maps, new areas and new edits to overworld maps!

 - New events!
 New enemies!!
 Sprint with the Y button!!

 - New commands for characters.
 New Armors and Gears!

 - Dark Knight Cecil now dual-wields and is 2-handed!!

-- Edge is now buffed and very potent offensively!
+- Edge is now buffed offensively!
+Stealing is also buffed!

 - Rydia has also been buffed(slightly).
 It’s a surprise!